 The General Education requirements for the BA degree apply.
-Students considering a graduate economics program should substitute MATH166 for MATH145 for general education requirements.
+Students considering a graduate economics program should substitute MATH141 or MATH182 for MATH145 for general education requirements.
 Students also should take an upper division course in political thought such as HIST400 or a similar course.